rearwindowsoda/deno-roomoney/README.md

   - Went with simple cookies :cookie:
 - [x] _Redis / Session Cookies?_
 - [x] Look up config ts from CJ
-- [ ] Work on API routes
+- [x] Work on API routes
-  - [x] Register user and store hashed password in DB
+  - [x] Register user and store hashed password in DB / Register form as an island
-  - [ ] Login route / Login form as an island
+  - [x] Login route / Login form as an island
     - [ ] Create new house (everyone can create a house)
     - [ ] Join house with secret house code (one user can only be in a one house)